Kavita Krishnamurthy

-Kavita Krishnamurthy (born as Sharada Krishnamurthy), is an Indian playback and classical singer.
+Kavita Krishnamurthy (born 25 January 1958) is an Indian playback and classical singer.
 She has recorded numerous songs in various Indian languages including Hindi, Bengali, Kannada, Rajasthani, Bhojpuri, Telugu, Odia, Marathi, English, Urdu, Tamil, Malayalam, Gujarati, Nepali, Assamese, Konkani, Punjabi and other languages.
 She is the recipient of four Filmfare Best Female Playback Singer Awards (winning consecutively during 1995–1997), and the Padmashri which she received in 2005.
 She was awarded a Doctorate (Honoris Causa) for her contributions to Indian music by Bangalore-based Jain University in 2015.
 In 1999, she married noted violinist L. Subramaniam and resides in Bengaluru.

 Early life

 She was born as Sharada into a Tamil family in New Delhi to T. S. Krishnamurthy, an employee of the Education Ministry.
 She began her musical training at the insistence of her aunt Protima Bhattacharya who enrolled her to train under guru Surama Basu, who taught her Rabindra Sangeet.
 She began her formal training in Hindustani classical music under the guidance of Balram Puri, a classical singer.
 At the age of eight, Kavita won a gold medal at a music competition.
 She won several medals participating in the Inter-Ministry Classical Competition in New Delhi in the mid-1960s.